Safety Beach: History

-Big Clarke later owned the survey, and sold the northern 1000 or so acres to John Vans Agnew Bruce.
+Big Clarke William John Turner Clarke later owned the survey, and sold the northern 1000 or so acres to John Vans Agnew Bruce.
 Maria Stenniken, who married Godfrey Burdett Wilson, used to work at Bruce's house as a servant during the summer.
 At the eastern end of the Survey, many of the pioneers worked at goldmining for Bernard Eaton.
 (Sources: A Dreamtime of Dromana, Lime Land Leisure, Rate records, 1888 Post office directory.)

 Safety Beach Post Office opened on 1 October 1953 and closed in 1974.